Last Will & Testament

 If a mistake is discovered after your death, you don’t get a second chance to make things right!
 This is not an area in which to be penny-wise and pound foolish.

+I hear this every day!
 Many people do not believe they need a Last Will And Testament; especially if their assets are modest or they do not believe they are in the stage of life where estate planning is yet necessary.

-Everyone needs an estate plan.
-We will listen carefully to your goals and circumstances and will suggest the best methods for structuring your family’s financial future.
 If you die without a Will (intestate), the State of Florida determines how your assets get divided, and who your beneficiaries will be.
 A judge then decides who handles the administration of your estate.
 Click here for information on Florida Intestacy law.

 For those with minor children, a Will is the only way to appoint a guardian for your child in the event of your death.